khivuksergey/Portmonetka.Backend/README.md

 ### Future Plans
 The project has a roadmap for future enhancements and improvements:

-1. Authentication: Implement user authentication to allow users to log in and securely access their data.
+- [x] Authentication: Implement user authentication to allow users to log in and securely access their data.

-2. Microservices Architecture: Extract the frontend and backend parts into separate applications and adopt a microservices architecture.
-New features will be developed as separate services, communicating with each other through RabbitMQ.
+- [x] Microservices Architecture: Extract the frontend and backend parts into separate applications and adopt a microservices architecture.
+New features will be developed as separate services.

+3. Microservices communication through RabbitMQ.
 Each microservice will run in Docker containers for improved scalability and deployment.

-3. Advanced Statistics: Create a dedicated microservice for calculating advanced statistics for wallets and currencies.
+4. Advanced Statistics: Create a dedicated microservice for calculating advanced statistics for wallets and currencies.
 These statistics will be presented to users with numerical data and infographics, offering valuable insights into their financial management.

-4. Wallet and Category Management: Develop convenient tools for managing wallets and categories, allowing users to easily add, edit, and remove entities as needed.
+5. Wallet and Category Management: Develop convenient tools for managing wallets and categories, allowing users to easily add, edit, and remove entities as needed.

-5. UI/UX Enhancements: Continuously improve the user interface design to provide a visually appealing and intuitive user experience across different devices and screen sizes.
+6. UI/UX Enhancements: Continuously improve the user interface design to provide a visually appealing and intuitive user experience across different devices and screen sizes.

 ### Getting Started